-You would pay the second-largest amount under the category of living cost in England for international students on the cost of transportation.
-City transport typically provides concessions for students, and lowers the average cost of living in the UK for international students.
-You can start getting a railcard.
+You would pay the second-largest amount under the category of living costs in England for international students on the cost of transportation.
+City transport typically provides concessions for students and lowers the average cost of living in the UK for international students.
+You can start getting a rail card.
 As taxis are very pricey, hiring cabs will screw up your budget.
 When flying around or inside towns, we will recommend foreign students use travel cards.

 |City||Average Monthly Costs (in £)|